meinto/redux-observables-server-side-rendering/README.md

 > FIRST OF ALL
 > This is very customized to an existing project, but it works.
-> If you have suggestions to do this in a better or more common way don't hesitate to make a pull request or message me.
+> If you have suggestions to do this in a better or more common way don't, hesitate to make a pull request or message me.

-Once you've configured your application you can use the ssr object created inside the server, handed over to the store and the epic middleware as dependencie, in your own epic implementations.
+Once you've configured your application you can use the ssr object created inside the server, handed over to the store and the epic middleware as dependency, in your own epic implementations.

 ```js
 // example epic